Pollen & Bleu

 - Quirky interior

 - Quite a walk in from the main road

 - Only leasehold among all the freehold in the area

 Jump to Section

 |No. of Units||106 units||Developer||Singland Development Pte Ltd|

-Pollen and Bleu is located along Farrer Drive, and as such there is only one road leading in to it from the main Farrer Road.
+Pollen and Bleu is located along Farrer Drive, and as such, there is only one road leading into it from the main Farrer Road.
 It is located right at the end, which to some, might be a blessing in disguise.
-The advantage here being that you are shielded from the road noise from the main road and you certainly get a bigger sense of privacy here.
+The advantage here is that you are shielded from the road noise from the main road and you certainly get a bigger sense of privacy here.
 But the disadvantage is that it is set out further from the main road, and from Farrer MRT station.
-From the map you can see that Pollen and Bleu is sandwiched between Sommerville Grandeur and the back of Sommerville Park.
+From the map, you can see that Pollen and Bleu is sandwiched between Sommerville Grandeur and the back of Sommerville Park.